NeuralCrop: Combining physics and machine learning for improved crop yield projections: Methods

-For interannual yield variability, we use the Pearson correlation coefficient (Supplementary Information section~\ref{sec:Pearson_correlation_coefficient}) or the Spearman correlation coefficient (Supplementary Information section~\ref{sec:Spearman_correlation_coefficient}) as a metric to evaluate the performance of NeuralCrop.
-For yield anomalies, we use root mean square error (RMSE) (Supplementary Information section~\ref{sec:rmse}) as the evaluation metric.
+For interannual yield variability, we use the Pearson correlation coefficient (Supplementary Information section~\ref{sec:Pearson_correlation_coefficient}) as a metric to evaluate the model performance.
+For yield anomalies, we use root mean square error (RMSE) (Supplementary Information section~\ref{sec:rmse}), or the coefficient of determination ($R^2$, see Eq.~\ref{eq:R2}), i.e., the squared Pearson correlation coefficient (Supplementary Information section~\ref{sec:Coefficient_of_determination}) as the evaluation metrics.